RIKEN-RCCS/MilvusVisor/README.md

 Currently, MilvusVisor provides the following function.

+You can build with enabling some functions by `make custom_all FEATURES=feature1,feautre2,...`.(`featureN` is described like `Feature Name: feature_name` in each section.)

 - Protecting non-volatile data in devices from guest OS (e.g. Firmware, MAC address)
+  - Intel I210 (Feature Name: `i210`)
+    - Protect EEPROM from writing access
-  - Supported device: Intel I210, Mellanox Technologies MT27800
+  - Mellanox Technologies MT27800 (Feature Name: `mt27800`)
+    - Protect from firmware update
-- Protecting MilvusVisor itself against DMA attack
+- Protecting MilvusVisor itself against DMA attack (Feature Name: `smmu`)
   - Using SMMUv3 Stage 2 Page Translation to protect from DMA attack
+  - Stage 1 translation is available from guest OS
-- Fast restore: Fast restoring the guest environments without reboot the machine
+- Fast restore: Fast restoring the guest environments without reboot the machine (Feature Name: `fast_restore`)
   - Taking a snapshot just before the first boot of the guest OS
   - Restoring it on rebooting/shutting down the guest OS
-- Protecting ACPI Tables from write accesses
+- Protecting ACPI Tables from write accesses (Feature Name: `acpi_table_protection`)
   - For the Fast Restore
+- Linked-List Style Memory Allocator (Feature Name:  `advanced_memory_manager`)
+- Contiguous Bit (Feature Name: `contiguous_bit`)
+  - Set contiguous bit enabled  if available (TLB will be optimized by the contiguous bit)
+  - Some machine may noe work fine with the contiguous bit
+- A64FX specific registers' initialization (Feature Name: `a64fx`)
+  - Initialize some a64fx specific registers during boot

 ## Tested machines